 There is a tendency to try to skip this stage, as managers feel uncomfortable with the conflict that occurs.
 To sweep such conflict under the rug and pretend that it doesn't exist is a mistake.
 The conflict must be managed so that it does not become destructive, but it must not be avoided.
 If it is, the group will keep coming back to this stage to try to resolve the conflict, and this will inhibit progress.
 Better to pay now and get it over with.

-As the team enters stage 3, norm-ing, it is becoming closer knit.
-Members are beginning to see themselves as a team and take some sense of personal identity from membership in the group.
+As the team enters stage 3, norming, it is becoming closer knit.
+Members are beginning to see themselves as a team

 In the norming stage, the leader should adopt a participative style of leadership.